Italian Grammar Bank

 The verb “andare” is difficult simply because it’s irregular, having two different roots (and- and vad-) resulting in irregular forms that need attention during conjugation.

-Andare” can also mean “to function”, “to be going well”, and many other things.
-Find them all in the article.
+Besides “to go” Andare can also mean “to function”, “to be going well”, and many other things.
+Find them all in our free lesson.

 Do I need to learn the whole conjugation?